gokulgk-9402/MusicLights/README.md

 Sample video [here](https://youtu.be/-N7nFq8CpDo) .

 #### October 20, 2022
 Tried to add sliders in place of text fields for brightness and sensitivity.
 It was wokring fine in laptop, but when I made it into apk, it kept crashing as soon as it went to screen 2.
 I'm not able to figure out why.
-Screenshots of final version of app in folder `final-screenshots`.
+Screenshots of final version of app in folder `final-ss`.
+And the code of the final version is `app-v3`.

 For queries, suggestions or anything feel free to contact me: